renanmav/GoExpert-CleanArch/README.md

 ## Running the application

 1. Clone the repository
-1. Run `docker-compose up -d` to start the infrastructure
+1. Run `make docker-up` to start the infrastructure
-1. Run `go run cmd/main.go` to start the application
+1. Run `make run` to start the application

 ## Checking the data